-For the purposes of the statement of cash flows, cash and cash equivalents consists of cash in investment account, balance with custodian and Murabaha deposits with an original maturity of three months or less from the date of acquisition.
+For the purposes of the statement of cash flows, cash and cash equivalents consists of cash in investment account, balance with custodian and Murabaha deposits with an original maturity of less than three months at the date of acquisition.
 Cash and cash equivalents are carried at amortized cost in the statement of financial position.